MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 ### What are the video playback controls available for Microsoft Community Training?

-We have the below-mentioned functions which are available on our inbuilt video player,
+The below-mentioned functions are available on the inbuilt video player:

 1. Play & Pause
 2. See Videos Progress
 3. Turn Closed Captions on and off
 4. Volume Adjustments
 5. Setting Video Quality based on the data bandwidth
-6. Viewing video on full screen.
+6. Viewing video on full screen

    ![Video on full screen](../media/image%28310%29.png)